AlejandroAMarin/BIMSA/README.md

 ```
 > [!WARNING]
 > The UPMEM simulator is only able to run on 8 DPUs max and 24 tasklets.
-> The times probided by the simulator are not equivalent to a real hardware execution.
-The results optained from the alignment are the same as an UPMEM server.
+> The times provided by the simulator are not equivalent to a real hardware execution.
+The results obtained from the alignment are the same as an UPMEM server.

 ## Running BIMSA on a UPMEM server
+> [!NOTE]
+> BIMSA was developed and tested in UPMEM UPMEM-v1A chips using SDK 2024.1.0.
+> To check your sdk version run the `dpu-diag` command.

-On a UPMEM server all libraries should be installed, so BIMSA should run straighforward by cloning the repositorie.
+On a UPMEM server all libraries should be installed, so BIMSA should run straightforwardly by cloning the repositorie.
 If there are any SDK problems, contact the UPMEM team for troubleshooting.
 ```
 git clone git@github.com:AlejandroAMarin/BIMSA.git
 cd BIMSA